 We know that diet plays a crucial role in a child’s development and at The Brent we encourage healthy eating.

-They’re also available from Year 3 to Year 6, dependent on family income.
+Free School Meals may also be available for Year 3 to Year 6, dependent on family income.

-We strongly advise all parents to apply for Free School Meals, whichever year group your child is in as this will attract additional funding (pupil premium funding) for the school, which is used to provide additional curricular and extra curricular learning opportunities.
+If entitled, we strongly advise all parents to apply for Free School Meals, whichever year group your child is in, as this will attract additional funding (pupil premium funding) for the school, which is used to provide additional curricular and extra curricular learning opportunities.

 Each year the Government allocates additional funding to schools so that free school meals can be provided for children who have been registered.
 This additional funding is also available to be spent on resources, intervention and staff.
 With this in mind, we would ask you to read the following information regarding eligibility for free school meals.

 Am I Entitled?You can get free school meals for your child if you or your partner gets:

 - Universal Credit - if you apply on or after 1 April 2018 your household income must be less than £7,400 a year (after tax and not including any benefits you get)